 Now that you’re more familiar with the SAT, let’s review the structure of its competitor, the ACT.

-The ACT is a 2-hour 55-minute test + 50-minute optional essay, comprising four sections: ACT English, ACT Math, ACT Reading, and ACT Science.
+The ACT is a 2-hour 55-minute test + 50-minute optional essay, comprising four sections: ACT English, measuring your proficiency in effective writing and language conventions, ACT Math (60 minutes, 60 questions, all of which allow calculator use), ACT Reading, and ACT Science.

 A distinctive aspect of the ACT, as compared to the SAT, is the addition of a Science section.
 This 35-minute section, consisting of 40 questions, evaluates your abilities to interpret, analyze, evaluate, reason, and solve problems within a natural sciences framework.